Ask a doctor about a prescription for AMIGNUL 12.5 mg FILM-COATED TABLETS

 Almotriptan

-Amignul is an antimigraine medication that belongs to a class of compounds known as selective serotonin receptor agonists.
-It is believed that Amignul reduces the inflammatory response associated with migraines by binding to the serotonin receptors of the cerebral (cranial) blood vessels, causing vasoconstriction.
+Amignul is an antimigraine drug that belongs to a class of compounds known as selective serotonin receptor agonists.
+It is believed that Amignul reduces the inflammatory response associated with migraines by binding to serotonin receptors in cerebral blood vessels (cranial), causing vasoconstriction.

-Amignul is used to relieve headaches associated with migraine attacks with or without aura.
+Amignul is used to relieve headache pain associated with migraine attacks with or without aura.

 Do not take Amignul